If you’ve even written a blog post or page in WordPress and wanted to hide the title for one reason or another, you’ll find this post helpful.

 I actually think it would be great if this were an option within the WordPress page or post editor.
 It would be nice if we could see something like this in the future.

-If you’re not using Genesis, there’s an option available for you called Hide Title.
+The plugin I recommend for hiding your page title is called called Hide Title.
 Hide Title allows you to hide the title of your page or post from within the page or post editor.

 How to Use the Hide Title Plugin

 1).
 To use the Hide Title plugin, search for, install, and activate the Hide Title plugin.

 2).
 When you go to create or edit a page or post, you’ll have a new option in your editor labeled “Hide Title.”